I must have put it at the bottom of the stack because I just find it.

 Are you close to a larger population center from which we are?

-We're near um Toledo, Ohio, and Bowling Green.
+We're near Toledo, Ohio, and Bowling Green.

-So I mean that's about it.
+So, I mean, that's about it.

-What what's the name of your restaurant?
+What's the name of your restaurant?

 LaRose Restaurant.